jychen1111/jychen1111.github.io/_pages/home.md

 </style>

 I'm a third-year master's student at School of Media and Communication of Shanghai Jiao Tong University  (SMC, SJTU), advised by **[Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/)**.
 I’m also a **[Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/)** member.
-Tanya is my English name from my favorite Singaporean singer.

 I mainly focus on human-machine communication and I am interested in socio-political and technological factors in health, scientific and risk issues.
 My research has been published in leading SSCI journals such as *Technology in Society* and *Body Image*.

+Since 2023, I've attended about 60 live music shows, which is my biggest hobby.
+Tanya is my favorite singer from Singapore, hence my English name.

 Hi，我是上海交通大学媒体与传播学院的研三学生，导师是[牟怡](https://cfmhmc.github.io/yimou.github.io/)教授。